What is organizational culture?

 The adhocracy culture

-Creativity and innovation must be at the core of adhocracy cultures.
+Creativity and innovation must be at the core of an adhocracy culture.
 Companies must be willing to take risks.

 Employees are encouraged to take chances, and executives are viewed as entrepreneurs or innovators.